libsdl-org/SDL/docs/README-migration.md

 The SDL_WINDOW_SHOWN flag has been removed.
 Windows are shown by default and can be created hidden by using the SDL_WINDOW_HIDDEN flag.

+The SDL_WINDOW_SKIP_TASKBAR flag has been replaced by the SDL_WINDOW_UTILITY flag, which has the same functionality.

 SDL_DisplayMode now includes the pixel density which can be greater than 1.0 for display modes that have a higher pixel size than the mode size.
 You should use SDL_GetWindowSizeInPixels() to get the actual pixel size of the window back buffer.

 The refresh rate in SDL_DisplayMode is now a float.